Punjab CM directs chief secy to form panel to simplify land laws | Law-Order

 - India

-Punjab Chief Minister Charanjit Singh Channi directed the chief secretary on Thursday to constitute a committee to simplify land ownership rights.
+Punjab Chief Minister Charanjit Singh Channi directed the chief secretary on Thursday to constitute a committee to simplify land ownership rules.

 He said the initiative would go a long way to streamline the existing procedure of 'girdawari and jamabandi' that will protect the people from sheer exploitation through illegal practices to divest them from their proprietary rights.